 FUNCTION OVER FORM

 Frank Lloyd Wright was the force behind Usonian-styled housing design and what he believed was the way in which to overcome the great housing problem.
 Clearly, this was inspired by his mentor, again Louis Sullivan, who coined the phrase, “Form ever follows function.”
-We’re lucky to have one of the examples of this style of design right here in Alexandria, Virginia, the Pope-Leighey House, which was reconstructed and moved to its current place in southern Alexandria off of Route 1. to see the tour and experience the brilliance of Wright’s design.
+We’re lucky to have one of the examples of this style of design right here in Alexandria, Virginia, the Pope-Leighey House, which was reconstructed and moved to its current place in southern Alexandria off of Route 1.
+You can visit the Pope-Leighey House to see the tour and experience the brilliance of Wright’s design.
 Contrary to his architectural beliefs, the principles of utility in designing a house was also not apparent to Wright in his own finances.
 If you read his biography, you learn that he forgot about the basic principles of business–to turn a profit.
 He loved to live and dress lavishly and died penniless.
 His legacy is great but not because of his financial wealth.
 In business so often we forget that utility is much more important in Small Business than looking perfect.
 Let Wright be a lesson for us all.

 Though his relationship with Louis Sullivan was challenged, he still paid for and buried his former employer and erstwhile-friend when he died, also impoverished and alone in a Chicago hotel on April 14, 1924.
 Relationships matter in Small Business, much more than with big brands, even when the professional relationships are strained.
 Many small businesses in the United States are started and grown with the people we know and trust; even more are built with family members (husbands and wives, brothers and sisters, children and extended family).
 These are relationships worth preserving, even when the business of life impacts the personal.
 You never know when you need your former business colleagues, family business partners and long-time friends turned business associates to bury you, but you know that day may come.